-The first list includes stories that take the more positive, visionary approach to the subject of climate change, focusing on fighting and adapting to climate change.
+The first list includes short stories, novels, and poems that take the more positive, visionary approach to the subject of climate change, focusing on fighting and adapting to climate change.
 Through envisioning cultural tools and social strategies for transitioning to a post-carbon world, these stories offer inspiration and guidance for how we might address our very real problems-- not just through magical new technology, but through cultural shifts that make use of the technology we already have.
 These texts could be used for whole-class reading, and could enrich a larger unit on climate change or even lead to students researching and creating their own artistic explorations of futures altered by climate change.
 Questions for discussion follow each listing.

 The second list includes various other climate futures for students interested in reading further.
 It, too, covers YA and adult fiction that is focused on the social and practical issues around climate change.
 Many of these latter texts focus on vividly conveying the emotional weight of various disasters that come with climate change.

-Climate Change Fiction for Social Change
+Climate Change Poetry and Fiction for Social Change

 “Sunshine State,” by Adam Flynn and Andrew Dana Hudson, in Everything Change Volume I, edited by Milkoreit, Martinez, and Eschrich (2016, free download at https://climateimagination.asu.edu/everything-change/).